-Presets are a convenient tool for storing and recalling R8100 operational settings.
+Presets are a convenient tool for storing and recalling R8600 operational settings.
 They are especially useful when several unique operating configurations are required in a test environment.
 Presets ensure a fast and accurate method of configuring the analyzer for multiple test applications.
-To save time and avoid errors the R8100 can store over 100 preset operating configurations.
-Figure 3.2.8.1-1 shows the submenu after pressing the Presets soft key.
-If there are any Presets present they can be highlighted for further action by using the Up/Down keys ( $\blacktriangle \nabla$ ) or spin knob.
+To save time and avoid errors, the R8600 can store over 100 preset operating configurations.
+Figure 3.2.8.1-1 shows the submenu after clicking the Presets soft key.
+If any Presets are present, they can be highlighted for further action by using the Up/Down keys ($\blacktriangle \nabla$) or spin knob.
 In Figure 3.2.8.1-1 the TEST1 Preset is highlighted (blue border).